Chixpy/ETKRes-2600/README.md

 ### Front, Back, Spine, Manual, Ads, Reviews, Media, Other

-Escaned .jpg; with a maximum of 2048x2048, don't enlarge artificially (if larger, we can resize it to 2048 the larger side, keeping aspect ratio and a quality of 90%).
+Scanned .jpg; with a maximum of 2048x2048, don't enlarge artificially (if larger, we can resize it to 2048 the larger side, keeping aspect ratio and a quality of 90%).
 Trying not to do transformations and resave it.
 Lossless rotation or cropping allowed.

 ### Icons, Logos